 Meet Buffy, a wild caught Blue Fronted Amazon.
-We're at least her fourth owners, and had to do some guessing at her past.
+We were at least her fourth owners, and had to do some guessing at her past.
 Luckily, her previous owners gave us vet records.
 And from there, I could glean some information about her past.

 What does this have to do with diet?
 For twenty years, Buffy's diet consisted of a seed mix and peanuts.
 In 2002, she stopped eating, ended up fluffed up on the bottom of her cage, and had to be rushed to the vet by her previous owners.
 The cause?
 Malnutrition.
 Vitamin shots and a diet change saved her life and drives home a simple point -- seed diets are lacking in many important nutrients.
 Sadly, due to malnutrition and all of the other stresses of her long life, Buffy passed away on April 24th, 2005.